Community Services Block Grant Program

 Funding and Regional Division: The state contracts with 30 community action agencies, some serving more than one county, that address the causes of poverty in every community in the state.
 Each agency must submit an annual Community Action Plan.
 Funds are distributed by a formula developed in collaboration with the Washington State Community Action Partnership.
 Funds are allocated using a needs-based formula that includes U.S. Census data of the number of persons living at or below 125 percent of poverty.

-Federal Funding: $1,543,391 (January-December 2012) U.S. Department of Health and Human Services (HHS) and Washington State General Fund for workforce development programs from the overall block grant budget.
+Federal Funding: $879,111 (January-December 2013 Federal and July-June 2013 State) U.S. Department of Health and Human Services (HHS) and Washington State General Fund for workforce development programs from the overall block grant budget.

 Statutory Authority: Federal-Public Law 112-10.
 Administered by the Department of Health and Human Services, and Washington State Department of Commerce.